 In May 2010, the Company issued 3,661,846 shares of Series D redeemable convertible preferred stock to certain existing investors at \$0.54617142 per share for gross proceeds of \$2,000.
 The Company incurred issuance costs of \$30 in connection with the sale and issuance of these shares of Series D redeemable convertible preferred stock.
-In November 2010, all outstanding shares of Series D redeemable convertible preferred stock were exchanged for 29,294,828 shares of Series D-1 redeemable convertible preferred stock.
+In November 2010, all outstanding shares of Series D redeemable convertible preferred stock were exchanged for 29,294,828 shares of Series D-1 redeemable convertible preferred stock and 3,661,846 shares of Series D-2 redeemable convertible preferred stock.
 The Company treated this exchange as an extinguishment of the Series D redeemable convertible preferred stock and the issuance of Series D-1 and D-2 preferred stock at their respective fair values.
-As the rights and preferences of the shares exchanged were identical, the Company determined that the fair value of the Series D-1 and Series D-2 redeemable convertible preferred stock was the same as the carrying value of the Series D redeemable convertible preferred stock at the time of the exchange.
+As the rights and preferences of the shares exchanged were identical, the Company determined that the fair value of the Series D-1 and Series D-2 redeemable convertible preferred stock at the issue convertible preferred stock as the same as the carrying value of the Series D redeemable convertible preferred stock at the time of the exchange.
 As a result, there was no change in the aggregate carrying values of these securities.